iamritu/smvdu-hacktoberfest-2018/README.md

 # What is Hacktoberfest?
-Hacktoberfest is a program by Digital Ocean,Github and Twilio, where you can easily win a T-Shirt just by making 5 pull requests in the month of October to any open source projects on Github.
+Hacktoberfest is a program by Github, Digital Ocean and Twilio, where you can easily win a T-Shirt just by making 5 pull requests in the month of October to any open source projects on Github.

 ## Steps to follow :scroll: